 - (2014) first demonstrated the feasibility of enrolling double-identity face biometrics in electronic documents (morphing attack).

-Davide Maltoni coordinated University of Bologna unit in BioSec EU Project (FP6), Fidelity EU Project (FP7) and Ingress EU Project (FP7), with a total funding of about 1.4 M€.
+Davide Maltoni coordinated University of Bologna unit in the following EU Projects: BioSec (FP6), Fidelity (FP7), Ingress (FP7) and SOTAMD (H2020), with a total funding of about 1.5 M€.

 He holds three patents on Fingerprint Recognition, one patent on Videosurveillance and one patent on Augmented Reality.